opentable/slate/source/index.md

 ### Security

 OpenTable uses OAuth 2.0 as the primary authorization mechanism.
 This means that an access token must be obtained and submitted with all requests.
-See [Authorization](#authorization) section for more details.

-OpenTable's Network Partner APIs can only be accessed via **HTTPS**.
+See [Authorization](#authorization) section for more details.OpenTable's Network Partner APIs can only be accessed via **HTTPS**.
 This applies to all environments.

+For developers wishing to use the Guest Center Sync API, prior access must be granted via the SOC-2 approval process.
+Click here to learn more.

 ### Content Negotiation